IzeLeam/DiscordLinuxUpdater/README.md

 # Discord Updater
 Bored to update your discord manually **every single day** ?
-Get rid of this awkward situation with **Discord Updater** !
+Get rid of this annoying situation with **Discord Updater** !

-## Description
-Don't waste your time for every time you see this annoying update message on discord: *A new version of Discord is available!
-Please update.* gngngngn...

 <p align="center">
     <img src=".github/update.png" alt="Discord Update Screenshot" />
 </p>

 Discord Updater will **update your discord automatically** at startup so you will never see this message again.
-You can also update it manually by running the script.

 ## Getting Started
 Should work on any linux distribution

 ### Pre-requisites
 * A stable internet connection
-* An access to root privileges (for the installation)
+* An access to root privileges

 ## Installation
 ### From the github repository